NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 .. warning::

-  For the ENERGY STAR and DOE Efficient New Homes (formerly Zero Energy Ready Homes) ERI calculation, OpenStudio-ERI does not perform additional compliance checks beyond comparing the ERI to the ENERGY STAR and DOE Efficient New Homes (formerly Zero Energy Ready Homes) ERI Target.
+  For the ENERGY STAR and DOE Efficient New Homes ERI calculation, OpenStudio-ERI does not perform additional compliance checks beyond comparing the ERI to the ERI Target.
-  For example, it does not check that the home meets all ENERGY STAR and DOE Efficient New Homes (formerly Zero Energy Ready Homes) Mandatory Requirements.
+  For example, it does not check that the home meets all ENERGY STAR and DOE Efficient New Homes Mandatory Requirements.
   It is the software tool's responsibility to perform these additional steps.

 HPXML Building Site